 In October 2013, we entered into a collaboration agreement with Pfizer Inc. (Pfizer) to jointly develop and globally commercialize tanezumab for the potential treatment of osteoarthritis pain, chronic low back pain and cancer pain.
 Tanezumab is currently in Phase III development and is subject to a partial clinical hold by the FDA pending submission of nonclinical data to the FDA.
-Under the agreement, the companies share equally the ongoing development costs and, if successful, in gross margins and commercialization expenses.
+Under the agreement, the companies share equally the ongoing development costs and, if successful, in gross margins and certain commercialization expenses.
 Contingent upon the parties continuing in the collaboration after receipt of the FDA's response to the submission of the nonclinical data, we will be obligated to pay an upfront fee of \$200.0 million.
 This payment would be immediately expensed.
 In addition to this fee, we may pay up to \$350.0 million in success-based regulatory milestones and up to \$1.23 billion in a series of sales-based milestones, contingent upon the commercial success of tanezumab.
 Both parties have the right to terminate the agreement under certain circumstances.

-Summary of Collaboration-Related Commission and Profit-Share Payments
+Summary of Commission and Profit-Share Payments

-The aggregate amount of commission and profit-share payments included in marketing, selling, and administrative expense pursuant to the collaborations described above was \$48.0 million and \$45.2 million for the guarters ended March 31, 2014 and 2013, respectively.
+The aggregate amount of marketing, selling, and administrative expense associated with our commission and profit-sharing obligations for the collaborations and other arrangements described above was \$53.5 million and \$50.5 million for the three months ended September 30, 2014 and 2013, respectively, and \$155.4 million and \$151.0 million for the nine months ended September 30, 2014 and 2013, respectively.